openshift/hive/docs/using-hive.md

 ### Machine Pools

-`MachinePool` is a YAML configuration by which you can create and scale work nodes on a deployed cluster.
+`MachinePool` is a YAML configuration by which you can create and scale worker nodes on a deployed cluster.
 A `MachinePool` will create `MachineSet` resources on the deployed cluster equivalent to the number of configured Availability Zones (AZ).

 To manage `MachinePools` Day 2, you need to define these as well.
 The definition of the worker pool should mostly match what was specified in `InstallConfig` to prevent replacement of all worker nodes.